jphall663/gwsb_caio/README.md

 * **Understand when to use other types of AI ...**
   * Use statistics and ML for data analysis and direct decision-making.
   * Use real-time sensor networks for real-time info (maps, weather, etc.).
-  * Use non-broken search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).
+  * Use credible search for factual information retrieval (Kagi, Wayback Machine, Google Scholar).

 * **Understand how AI fails you ...**
   * by hallucinating/making up information.